Honda CRF series: CRF-L

 As of 2012, the CRF-L series includes the CRF150L, CRF190L, CRF250L/CRF300L, CRF450RL and the CRF1100L Africa Twin.

 CRF230L

 In 2008, the CRF230L was introduced as an entry-level dual sport and was street legal from the factory, but still retained a dirt-oriented design.
 All have full lighting and electric starters.
 They have a different frame and engine from Honda's other CRF formats, and most other components are not shared with the other CRF(non-street-legal) motorcycles.
 These different components meet emissions and government road regulations.
 Outside of the United States, the CRF230L was marketed as the XR230L.
 It was discontinued in 2009.

 CRF250L/CRF300L

 In April 2012, the completely redesigned dual-purpose CRF250L was launched in Japan.
 It shares a liquid-cooled 249 cc 4-stroke DOHC single-cylinder EFI engine with the CBR250R.
 It is manufactured in Thailand.
+2012 - 2016 model designation MD38.
+2017-2020 model designation MD44.
+2021-2023 model designation MD47.

 The stroked-up CRF300L was introduced in November 2020.